GulsahG/GulsahG/README.md

 ### ```Hello World!
 Here's me: ```
 - I'm a 3rd year student in Computer Engineering in TED University, based in Turkey 💻
-- Also a Front-End Web Developer for a start-up called WeeKiddo 🦆
+- Also a Front-End Web Developer for a startup company that is called **WeeKiddo** 🦆
 - Currently focused on improving my skills in **React**.

 <div align="left">